NCNZ pathway overviewIQN theory and OSCE guidance

 How the NZ nursing registration pathway works

 The registration process for internationally qualified nurses is not just about forms.
 NCNZ assesses your background, decides whether extra assessment is needed, and then guides you through the next stage of the pathway.
-That is why the strongest strategy is to understand the full journey early instead of treating the IQN theory exam or OSCE as isolated tasks.

 1